 Contact me if you want to be included on my links page, or wish to suggest appropriate links.

-You can help to encourage ongoing development of the pages and the applets by purchasing something you need from the affiliate links, or by a donation.
+You can help to encourage ongoing development of the pages and the applets by purchasing something you need from the affiliate links,

 All the music examples on this page were drawn using Lilypond.